x9nico/UltimateSpawn/README.md

 # UltimateSpawn
-A MineCraft plugin for lobby server
+A MineCraft plugin for a lobby server

 Version: 1.8x-1.9.x-1.10.x-1.11.x-1.12.x\
 (not work very fine if you not config your config)

+The goal is to make this plugin, a plugin that every server with as lobby must have.
+Bet almost impossible but yet I noted.
+A plugin that everyone will need

+This plugin is in alpha.
+Don't download this plugin, If you need bigger !

+Don't use this plugin with an other spawn plugin ! (ex: SpawnTP, Essentials Spawn...)

 # Version - 0.6.3-Alpha